csynbiosys/dissertations-2021-info/Samuel_Gramata_quantify/README.md

 This project includes two folders - Model and Results.

-The folder Model includes the agent based model and the reinforcement learning algorithm.
+The folder Model includes an agent based model and a reinforcement learning algorithm.

 The fodler Results includes the results from three simulations after training.